rydnr/osoco-site/site/content/thoughts/understanding-bloom-filers-with-pharo.md

 As you can see, after adding the String `'Barcelona'` to the previous Bloom filter only the bits 30, 36 and 42 have been set, meaning that the elements `'Madrid'` and `'Barcelona'` share one of their corresponding bits.

-To test if a given element `x` is in the filter, all `k` hash functions are computed and check bits in the corresponding positions.
-If all bits are set to one, then the element `x` **may exist** in the filter.
+To test if a given element `x` is in the filter, all `k` hash functions are computed and the bits in the corresponding positions are checked.
+If all bits are set, then the element `x` **may exist** in the filter.
 Otherwise, the element `x` **is definitely not** in the filter.

 The uncertainty about the element's existence originates from the possibility of situations when some bits are set by different elements added previously.

 Consider the previous Bloom filter example with the elements `'Madrid'` and `'Barcelona'` already added.
-To test if the element `'Barcelona'` is a member, the filter computes its 4 hash values and check that the corresponding bits in the filter are set to one, therefore the String `'Barcelona'` may exists in the filter and the `contains: 'Barcelona'` returns `true`:
+To test if the element `'Barcelona'` is a member, the filter computes its 4 hash values and checks that the corresponding bits in the filter are set, therefore the String `'Barcelona'` may exist in the filter and the `contains: 'Barcelona'` returns `true`:

 {{< highlight st "style=emacs,linenos=inline,hl_lines=7">}}
 withMadridAndBarcelonaCheckBarcelonaBloomFilter